-Due to family reasons, Cam Thi Phuong was unable to complete her studies at a agroforestry university.
+Due to family reasons, Cam Thi Phuong was unable to complete her studies at an agro-forestry university.
 The thirst for knowledge has never gone away in this young woman.
 She does not miss any learning opportunities, including participating in a CARE project, to become more confident and knowledgeable.

 The 26-year-old woman now lives with her husband and daughter in Noong village, Ang Cang commune, Muong Ang district, Dien Bien province.
 For generations, her family has lived on cultivating rice and coffee as well as animal husbandry.

-Nearly two years ago, the village of Phuong was introduced to the project of Technologically Enhanced Agricultural Livelihoods(TEAL).
+Phuong’s village was introduced to the project of Technologically Enhanced Agricultural Livelihoods(TEAL) almost two years ago.
 Phuong joined the project from that very first day.
-Phuong became the leader of the Village Savings and Loan Association group named Roses that receives support from CARE and the Center for Community Development of Dien Bien.
+She became the leader of the Village Savings and Loan Association group named Roses that receives support from CARE and the Center for Community Development of Dien Bien.

-Phuong takes care of housework and farm work during the day.
-At night, she helps others in the Roses group know more about how to manage family spending.
+Phuong takes care of housework and farm work at daytime.
+In the evening, she helps others in the Roses group know more about how to manage family expenditure.

 “I have felt more comfortable, confident and cheerful since I got involved in the operation of the CARE project.”Cam Thi Phuong

-To her, the VSLA platform has brought joy of life to the members.
-The people borrow money from the group to do small business or meet urgent needs such as buying food for their families or paying school fees for their kids.
-Meeting once a month, the women can comfortably give each other advice about life and production, which they rarely get the chance to do in their busy life.
+In Phuong’s eyes, the VSLA platform has brought joy of life to the members.
+The people borrow money from the group to do small business or meet urgent needs such as buying food or paying school fees for their kids.
+Meeting once a month, the women can comfortably give each other advice about life and production, which they rarely get the chance to do otherwise.

 Expecting women to have more farming machines

-In the village where Phuong lives, women still have many disadvantages as they take the burden of homemaking without the power to make important decisions.
+In the village where Phuong lives, most women takes the burden of homemaking without the power to make important decisions.

-While joining the TEAL project, Phuong gradually understood that she and the surrounding women had the right to exchange with her husband in order to make a decision.
+While joining the TEAL project, Phuong gradually understood that she and the surrounding women had the right to discuss with their husband to make any decision for the family.
 She learned that decisions such as purchasing machinery for production or family planning affect both wife and husband, and therefore, they both have equal voices.
-Participating in the project also helped Phuong better understand the right techniques in caring and harvesting coffee.

 “I take part in training, then tell the people [what I learned], so they know how to do it.
 People ask, I answer.
 Or if I feel something is wrong, I’ll tell them.
 At first, people did not it, but now everyone starts listen to me. ”Cam Thi Phuong

-Phuong also wondered about the fact that coffee farming has not been effective enough to ensure a sustainable source of income for villagers.
+Participating in the project also helped Phuong better understand the right techniques in caring and harvesting coffee.
+She wondered about the fact that coffee farming has not been effective enough to ensure a sustainable source of income for villagers.
 The people lack basic skills in planting and producing coffee.
 They do not have enough money to buy fertilisers or production tools.
 Neither do they access good information on prices or purchasers.

 Moreover, she finds that in agricultural production, there is a great demand for weather information provided in new ways such as mobile phone messages.
 She also thinks the content of the such information needs to be detailed and be suitable with local natural and geographic conditions.